alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 Unless there are urgent updates to apply, these machines should not be rebooted in production during working hours.
-Applications read and write to the primary machines, and some applications (e.g. Bouncer) read from the standby machines (with the exception of the slave within the DR environment).
+Applications read and write to the primary machines, and some applications (e.g. Bouncer) read from the standby machines (with the exception of the slave within the Disaster Recovery environment).

 Reboots of these machines, in the production environment, should be organised